Free Shipping + 30-Day Return Guarantee On All Cases

 ✅ Secure latches and locks – Ensures the case remains closed even under stress, reducing the risk of accidental openings.

-The new Bam Hightech Oblong Case is a favorite among professional violinists and serious musicians who need maximum protection without excessive weight.
-It’s engineered with Bam’s patented Hightech material, a unique blend of ABS, Airex foam, and another layer of ABS, designed to provide exceptional durability and insulation while staying incredibly lightweight.
+The New Bam Hightech Oblong Case is a favorite among professional violinists and serious musicians who need maximum protection without excessive weight.
+It’s engineered with Bam’s patented Hightech material, a unique blend of ABS, injected solid polyurethane foam, and a thermoplastic layer, designed to provide exceptional durability and insulation while staying incredibly lightweight.

-Traditional oblong cases weigh between 6-8 lb., but Bam has engineered this model to be just under 5 lb.—comparable to the weight of a standard laptop!
+Traditional oblong cases typically weigh between 6–8 lb., but Bam has engineered this model to come in at just over 5 lb.
+(5.11 lb)—comparable to the weight of a standard laptop.
 This makes it a dream for traveling violinists who need to carry their instrument for long periods without strain.

-Unlike metallic or carbon fiber cases, the Airex foam core provides additional insulation, keeping your violin safe from sudden temperature changes that can cause wood to expand or contract.
+Unlike metallic or carbon fiber cases, the foam, like Airex foam core, provides better insulation, keeping your violin safe from sudden temperature changes that can cause wood to expand or contract.

-Gewa Air cases are another high-end option designed to maximize protection while keeping things lightweight.
-Thanks to their polycarbonate shell and advanced foam core, Gewa Air cases offer similar protection to carbon fiber cases while being more affordable.
+Gewa Air cases are a high-end option designed to maximize protection while keeping things lightweight.
+Their thermoplastic shell and advanced foam core provide excellent impact and temperature protection, making them a more affordable alternative to many premium carbon fiber models.

 ✅ Shockproof and temperature-resistant – Unlike traditional hard cases, Gewa Air cases are built to withstand extreme temperature changes, making them ideal for musicians who travel between different climates.

-✅ Suspension system – Just like Bam, Gewa Air cases ensure that the violin never directly touches the case walls, reducing the risk of cracks from sudden impacts.
+✅ Suspension system – Just like Bam Hightech, Gewa Air cases ensure that the violin never directly touches the case walls, reducing the risk of cracks from sudden impacts.

 ✅ Weather-resistant materials – The case is sealed against moisture, preventing humidity from damaging your violin’s wood and varnish.

-✅ Ergonomic and lightweight – Despite its high level of protection, Gewa Air cases are easy to carry, making them a great option for violinists who need both durability and portability.
+✅ Ergonomic and lightweight – Gewa Air cases are easy to carry, making them a great option for violinists who need both durability and portability.

 These cases are best for violinists who need a case that is both durable and incredibly lightweight, perfect for frequent travel.